 Community service is one way in which students augment classroom learning, and it has the additional benefit of meeting important human needs.
 Collectively, students contribute more than 120,000 service hours each year.
 For school children, they tutor, mentor and conduct programs in leadership development and college access.
 For nonprofits, they recruit volunteers and perform other services that increase the capacity of the organization to serve clients.
 In senior citizens’ facilities, they provide health services and conduct activities.
 For family services organizations, they provide counseling and case management.

 Academic programs equip students with the latest knowledge and skills to become leaders in some of the fastest-growing careers.
-Springfield College schools are: Health, Physical Education and Recreation; Health Sciences and Rehabilitation Studies; Human Services; Social Work; and Arts, Sciences and Professional Studies.
-The most popular majors are physical therapy, applied exercise science, physical education, physician assistant, sport management, sports biology, and psychology.
+Springfield College is split into five schools: Arts, Sciences and Professional Studies; Health, Physical Education and Recreation; Health Sciences and Rehabilitation Studies; Professional and Continuing Studies; and Social Work.
+Some of the most popular majors include physical therapy, applied exercise science, physical education, physician assistant, sport management, sports biology, and psychology.
 For qualified premedical students, the college has agreements with several medical schools and one dental school, which guarantee early acceptance.
 The Premedical Scholars Program advises and assists these students.

 YMCA Professional Studies Program

 Springfield College is a designated as a Premier Leadership Development Center by the YMCA of the USA.
 For students with their sights on YMCA careers, Springfield College offers the YMCA Professional Studies Program.
 The college helps these students gain internships and summer employment at YMCAs and travel to YMCAs in the United States and abroad.